jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

     ![5](../../../static/img/stock/stock-adjustment-take/5.png)

-6. **Repeat the Step 1 & 2** to call out the Stock Physical Worksheet again, at the same time open 2 screen, one is stock adjustment another is stock physical worksheet, then click on **Window | Tile Vertical.**
+6. **Repeat the Step 1 & 2** to call out the Stock Physical Worksheet again, at the same time open 2 screen, one is stock adjustment another is stock physical worksheet, then click on **Window | Tile Vertical**.

-7. Click on the first item in **Stock Physical Worksheet**, press on **Ctrl + A** on keyboard to select all items. **Then Drag & Drop into Stock Adjustment.**
+7. Click on the first item in **Stock Physical Worksheet**, press on **Ctrl + A** on keyboard to select all items. **Then Drag & Drop into Stock Adjustment**.

     ![6](../../../static/img/stock/stock-adjustment-take/6.png)